-Scheduled rehearsals and performances are considered a sizeable part of the academic requirements for this class.

-An unexcused absence from a rehearsal will result in your grade being lowered.

-An unexcused absence from a Performance will likely result in failure of the course.

-An Excused absence from a performance will require makeup work including, but not limited to, a documented music research paper.

-NO Makeup work will be accepted from an unexcused absence of Dress Rehearsal or Concert
+- Scheduled rehearsals and performances are considered a sizeable part of the academic requirements for this class. - An unexcused absence from a rehearsal will result in your grade being lowered. - An unexcused absence from a performance will likely result in failure of the course. - An Excused absence from a performance will require makeup work including, but not limited to, a music research paper complete with documentation.
+Because there is no way to duplicate all of the aspects of a performance, the highest attainable grade on that makeup work will be a B. No makeup work will be accepted or and unexcused absence.
+In addition, excuses from performances must be submitted in writing and are subject to verification.